 Social Capital Theatre, a performing arts theatre that offers comedy shows & cabaret acts, needs help paying their employees during the shutdown.
 The Toronto community has generously raised nearly $8,500 to help keep their doors open.

 5. Tax payment extension

-To help those affected by the pandemic, the Internal Revenue Service (IRS) is providing small business relief for coronavirus.
-The IRS announced that it was giving both individuals and businesses a 90-day extension to pay tax fees.
-Now individuals can delay making tax payments up to $1 million, and businesses can delay making payments up to $10 million.
-Everyone will still need to file their taxes by April 15, 2020, but won’t need to pay on owed taxes until July 15.
+To help those affected by the pandemic, the Canada Revenue Agency (CRA) providing small business relief for coronavirus.
+The CRA announced that it was giving both individuals and businesses an extension to pay taxes.
+Businesses must file for their 2019 taxes by June 15th and pay by September 1.